 “OK, so there’s this place in London, in Earl’s Court, called Star Kebab, and I swear it is the best food that I’ve ever had.
 Have you heard of a kebab?
 It’s like a gyro but like at Star Kebab it’s Indian food and the people there are really nice and another cool thing is that it’s in Earl’s Court which is likeboguie, but not bougie like Kensington.
 Speaking of Kensington..”

-This is how you will want to describe your study abroad experience – in painstaking detail, making sure that your friends and family know every experience you had, how important they were, and how much you lived like a local.
+This is how you will want to describe your global experience – in painstaking detail, making sure that your friends and family know every experience you had, how important they were, and how much you lived like a local.
 You’ll want to show them the 5,000 photos that you took, and describe in excruciating detail why each and every one of those photos is important.

 It’s understandable – you’ve had an amazing experience.
 But the reality is that your friends and family don’t care.
 Well, it’s not that they don’t care – it’s that they probably don’t have a frame of reference, and they likely won’t understand the context in which your experience happened.